Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 The simulation setup is now ready.
 We can proceed to create a new simulation run.
 To do so, click on the ‘+ button’ next to Simulation Runs.

-This way, the mesh will be generated, and, afterward, the simulation run will start automatically.
+This way, if not generated in advance, the mesh will be generated, and, afterward, the simulation run will start automatically.
 While the simulation results are being calculated, you can already have a look at the intermediate aerodynamic flow results in the post-processor.
 They are being updated in real-time!

 You will also find a link to the finished project at the end of the tutorial.